Aluminium bronze foundry in France

 photo de la fonderie

-+ 1000 tons of copper alloys produced annually
+• Over 1000 tons of copper alloys produced each year

 Photo de pièces réalisées en cupro-aluminium